Huanshere/VideoLingo/docs/install_locally_en.md

 4. In the opened browser window, follow the interface prompts for configuration and usage

-> Note: The one-click package includes all necessary dependencies, no additional installation required.
-However, you still need to prepare API keys to use all features.
-Refer to the bottom for the key configuration process in the web interface.
+> Note: Refer to the image at the bottom for the key configuration process in the web interface

-## 🛠️ Manual Installation Process
+## 🛠️ Manual Installation Process (Windows)

 ### Prerequisites